SEACrowd/seacrowd.github.io/_posts/2024-11-09-seavl-launch.md

 As with SEACrowd, every contribution to SEA-VL will earn points.
 Reaching <u>200 points</u> in Phase 1 will guarantee <u>co-authorship in our publication for ACL 2025</u>.

-Live contribution tracking monitor will be open soon!
+> Our live contribution tracking monitor is [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vSkp3tZJ2LfJp8ajSotMccXQa4SnWZO-cksktMPExH1418to9B4gMB2ds7FMDTZTsHeb8f-Jghdp44o/pubhtml?gid=1432901868&single=true)!

 ## How can I contribute?